RebaseAI/examples/README.md

 - [Rebase Blog](https://blog.rebase.run)
 - [Rebase Website](https://rebase.run/)

+## Join Our Community

+We would love for you to join our organization at [dev.to](https://dev.to/rebase-ai/) to stay updated with the latest DevOps automation tips, tutorials, and community discussions.
+We're always excited to see interesting use cases and workflows that you create with Rebase!
+Feel free to shoot us an email at m@rebase.run to get an invite.

 ---

 *This repository is maintained by the Rebase team.
 For questions or support, visit [rebase.run](https://rebase.run).*